 He ignored it at first.

-Then Thomas lowered the rear window halfway.
+Then Thomas lowered the glass halfway.

 “What do you need, son?” the driver asked.